Loading...

 Syntax Highlighting

 • langs (formerly preload): Specifies the languages to be bundled by Shiki for syntax highlighting.
 The default languages are json, ts, tsx, vue, css, html, vue, bash, md, mdc and yaml.
-You can either add additional languages or remove the languages you don’t need to be bundled.
+You can either add additional languages or remove the languages to exclude them from the bundle.
 Note that this option overwrites the default languages.

 • wrapperStyle: Controls the background color of the wrapper.
 By default, it's disabled.
 You can set it to true to render the theme's default background color or provide a custom color as a hex code, e.g., wrapperStyle: “#000000“ for black.

-For this guide, let's set github-dark as the default theme (theme: github-dark), enable the background color (wrapperStyle: true), and select only the languages we need (langs: ['ts']).
-Add the following configuration to nuxt.config.ts:
+Let's set github-dark as the default theme (theme: github-dark) and enable the background color (wrapperStyle: true).
+Further, we select only the languages we need (langs: ['ts']):

 nuxt.configt.ts